zaclimon/ShopifyChallenges/ARCHITECTURE.md

 - Use a tool that is primarily aimed at searching like a [search engine](https://www.elastic.co/app-search/).
 Issues include usage of a new technology that might not be totally situed for the current usage, thus including more developing time.
 Also adds complexity to the current technology stack.

 - [Optimize](https://stackoverflow.com/a/35069581¼) the SQL queries for image retrieval and potentially use an index to only consider the hashes "close" enough to the wanted picture.
 This could be a good solution depending on the current situation and growth of the application that is also cost-effective.

+### Private Sharing of Pictures

+Ideally in a photo repository, a user might want to upload his/her pictures without it being available to everybody.
+In that case, the bucket would be secured so that external acces must not be permitted.
+However, it should still be possible for the user to see its own picture.
+In that case, a [Signed URL or a Signed Cookie](https://cloud.google.com/cdn/docs/private-content) can be considered.

+- A Signed URL would be used in cases where access is restricted to individual files (Installation executable for example)
+- A Signed Cookie would be used where access to multiple files at a time is required.

+Creating multiple Signed URLs will take time if several files are used.
+Furthermore, since they expire after a certain given period of time, a signed cookie might be a better solution.
+With that said, using them require a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) to be configured.